A Nightmare on Elm Street: Filming

 The scene where Nancy is attacked by Krueger in her bathtub was accomplished with a special bottomless tub.
 The tub was put in a bathroom set that was built over a swimming pool.
 During the underwater sequence, Heather Langenkamp was replaced with a stuntwoman.
 The melting staircase in Nancy's dream was Robert Shaye's idea based on his own nightmares; it was created using pancake mix.
 The film's special effects artist Jim Doyle portrayed Freddy on the scene where his face and hands that stretch through the wall and reach out for Nancy when she dreams; the wall was built by Doyle out of spandex.

 In the scene where Freddy walks through the prison bars to threaten Rod as seen by Nancy, Wes Craven explains that, "we took triangulations of the camera so we knew exactly the height of it from the floor and the angle towards the point where the killer was going to walk through", and then "we put the camera again at the exact height and walked the actor through that space.
 Then those two images were married and a rotoscope artist went through and matted out the bars so it appeared they were going straight through his body."
 Jsu Garcia, who was cast as Rod and credited as Nick Corri, says the production was difficult for him.
 He was dealing with depression due to recent homelessness by snorting heroin in the bathroom between takes.
 In 2014, he revealed that he was high on heroin during the scene with Langenkamp in the jail cell.
 "His eyes were watery and they weren't focused," Langenkamp said.
 "I thought, 'Wow, he's giving the best performance of his life.'"

+Craven said in a 2014 interview that twelve frames of blood had to be cut during Tina's death scene or the film would have been axed.

 Following Tina's death, Nancy repeatedly dreams of an animate corpse of Tina in a translucent body bag.
 During the scene in which Freddy kills Rod in the prison cell, Nancy witnesses a centipede crawl out of Tina's mouth.
 The filmmakers initially attempted to achieve this effect by having Wyss force a rubber centipede out of her mouth; the effect seen in the final film was accomplished by having an actual centipede crawl out of the mouth of a clay sculpture of Wyss's likeness, sculpted by David B. Miller.
 During filming, the centipede was temporarily lost on set before being found again.

 About halfway through the film, when Nancy is trying to stay awake, a scene from Sam Raimi's The Evil Dead appears on a television.
 Craven decided to include the scene because Raimi had featured a Hills Have Eyes (Craven, 1977) poster in The Evil Dead.
 In return, Raimi featured a Freddy Krueger glove in the workshed scene of Evil Dead II, and later in Ash vs Evil Dead.